Tapia singles in winning run in 11th, Rox beat D’backs 4-3

 It was Colorado’s third walk-off win in four games.
 The Rockies won two of three over the weekend against Baltimore in their final at-bat.

+On the next pitch from Matt Andriese (3-3), Tapia hit a grounder through the middle for his second career game-ending RBI.
+He had barely taken one tiny step out of the batter’s box when he lifted his right hand.
+Then he was doused in water and chalk, which he brushed from his uniform.

+“I couldn’t be any happier passing it on to Tapia, to get that situation,” Desmond said.
+“This team has a lot of grit.
+We’re grinding.”

-Tapia also made a diving catch of a sinking liner earlier in the game that prevented some runs.
+Tapia also made a diving catch of a sinking liner in the sixth that prevented some runs.

 Seunghwan Oh (2-1) earned the win with a 1-2-3 11th inning.